ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 Functions of ut.variables:

-• .has(key): returns whether this variable exists
+• .has(key) — returns whether the variable exists

 Custom metrics